danielsz/mmailer/README.md

 ### Bundler

-Although this gem performs like a utility that runs standalone, nothing prevents you from adding the following in a project's Gemfile:
+Although this gem performs as a standalone program, nothing prevents you from adding the following in a project's Gemfile:

     gem 'mmailer'